Universal-Team/Universal-Manager/README.md

 # Universal-Updater

-There is a Rewrite planned to switch the Graphics from PP2D to Citro2D.
+This will be the Branch for the Citro2D Graphic Rewrite.
+If the Rewrite is done, it would be PR to the master Branch.